 As Newsarama has learned, the ability for some older comic books to be reprinted - digitally or even for a print re-release - is stymied by the simple fact that in some cases, the original art, the files, and/or the film for those original printings are no longer available.
 In those cases, scanning and restoring the comic from the actual comic books is the only realistic method - a time-consuming and expensive process.

-But that being said, Stephenson tells Newsarama that keeping classic comics available for future generations (and those of us who want to buy it in another format) is on his mind.
+That being said, Stephenson tells Newsarama that keeping classic comics available for future generations (and those of us who want to buy it in another format) is on his mind.

 "Yeah, I think that's important," he says.
 "As we head toward our 30th anniversary next year, it's something that has come up, and hopefully, we'll get to a point where all of that material is available in some format."